Just the FAQ

 Any good story needs conflict on every level, not only the action and adversity of external conflict together with the drama of well motivated interpersonal conflict, friction even among friends and allies, as with Spock and Bones, probing and bickering, but also, especially and as with Spock, the drives of inner conflict, ambivalence and angst, with all of the obstacles life provides us to carry with us, inside.

 Problem Solving and Justification are reciprocal functions, and one must be shaped to rationalize the other, with integrity or else into hypocrisy.
-When there arises a discrepancy between the feelings and activity of a character, tension mounts all the more, the greater the obstacles to resolution of whatever conflict .
+When there arises a discrepancy between the feelings and activity of a character, tension mounts all the more, the greater the obstacles to resolution of whatever ambivalence and conflict.

-And whereas Freudian ambivalence denotes inner conflict between differing motivations in terms of emotions, love and hate, attraction and revulsion, fear and desire, necessitating all manner of defenses and denials, not to mention approach-avoidance in Behaviorism, the Cognitive Dissonance Theory of Leon Festinger posits that inconsistency among related beliefs, the mounting tension of dishonest and hypocritical double-think, that, even as manifest in dialogue as Antiprocess, is the inner conflict of dishonest hypocrisy, and particularly as relating to identity and self image, either logically inconsistent or incompatible with the person's past experience, is motivation to change whatever is easiest along the path of least emotional resistance, attitude or behavior, in order thereby to regain cognitive consistency meaning consonance amongst personal beliefs.
+And whereas Freudian ambivalence denotes inner conflict between differing motivations in terms of emotions, love and hate, attraction and revulsion, fear and desire, necessitating all manner of defenses and denials, not to mention approach-avoidance in Behaviorism, the Cognitive Dissonance Theory of Leon Festinger posits that inconsistency among related beliefs, the mounting tension of dishonest and hypocritical double-think regardless of the tightly dishonest crimestop that, even as manifest in dialogue as Antiprocess, is the inner conflict of dishonest hypocrisy, and particularly as relating to identity and self image, either logically inconsistent or incompatible with the person's past experience, yet supplies motivation to change whatever is easiest along the path of least emotional resistance, attitude or behavior, in order thereby to regain cognitive consistency meaning consonance amongst personal beliefs.

 After all, what will pose the greater resistance for any individual, is determined by the interplay of character and situation.
 Situation may offer the test of character, failing which Entropy increases and growth is still born.